WaelFer/cine_quest/README.md

 ## Features
 * **Trending & Discover:** Displays a weekly updated list of popular films.
 Users can **filter movies by Genre and Year** using an interactive bottom sheet.
 * **Smart Search:** Features "Instant Search" (debounced) that fetches results as you type and automatically **sorts them by highest rating**.
+* **Video Trailers:** Users can watch official YouTube trailers directly within the app using a fully integrated video player with fullscreen support.
 * **Detailed View:** Shows high-quality posters, ratings, release dates, and synopses with graceful error handling for missing images.
 * **Watchlist:** A persistent "Favorites" list managed with Riverpod and Shared Preferences.
 * **Responsive Design:** Adapts the grid layout automatically for mobile (2 columns) and tablet/landscape (4 columns).